sddevelopment-be/penguin-pragmatic-patterns/docs/productivity/articles/agility-and-software-craftsmanship.md

 As with all thing IT, debates began about which system was the best.
 Developers all over the world started looking for the _"one system to rule them all"_.

 Responding to this, that bright few who created the most popular systems, decided to get together at a ski resort to discuss their shared beliefs.
-This free-form discussion ultimatly resulted in [The Manifesto for Agile Software Development](https://agilemanifesto.org/).
+This free-form discussion ultimately resulted in [The Manifesto for Agile Software Development](https://agilemanifesto.org/).
 One of them made a simple website with nothing more than their four core beliefs, and a set of complimentary principles that demystify the four core beliefs.
 The development world jumped on this wisdom like a pack of starved dogs on a steak.
 The manifesto and principles started to become revered as the Holy Bible of software development.
 The values and principles were regarded as commandments, more so than a set of good advices.